Kara Kockelman: Career

+Between her undergraduate and graduate studies, Kockelman served as a Peace Corps Volunteer in the rural Andean region of Ecuador, managing the construction of potable water systems and other sanitation infrastructure.
 In the fall of 1998, Kockelman accepted the position of Clare Boothe Luce Assistant Professor of civil engineering at the University of Texas at Austin, before advancing to Associate Professor in 2004.
 By 2009, she had become a full-time tenured professor in the Department of Civil, Architectural and Environmental Engineering.

 As of 2015, Dr. Kockelman is a professor of Transportation Engineering at the University of Texas, Austin.
 She is a member of multiple standing committees of the Transportation Research Board.
+In 2025, she was named an MIT Mobility Initiative Senior Fellow.

 Work

 Kockelman is an expert in transportation and emerging technologies, focusing on city infrastructure and automated vehicles.
 She is a champion for thoughtful applications of connected and automated vehicles, believing they can save thousands of lives, dramatically increase productivity, and save billions or even trillions of dollars.

-Kockleman's work focuses on finding the best technology in the transportation sector, using modeling to predict how new vehicle technologies could affect populations in the future.
+Kockelman's work focuses on finding the best technology in the transportation sector, using modeling to predict how new vehicle technologies could affect populations in the future.
 This work is based on scenarios such as policy changes, economic situations, and technology costs.
 She and her colleagues also study differences in ownership of automated vehicles, such as private ownership, shared vehicles, and taxi services.

+Kockelman has also done innovative work in credit-based congestion pricing, which reduces traffic congestion in a revenue-neutral way by charging peak-period drivers for the external costs of congestion and redistributing revenues equally to licensed drivers.
+She also does work in traffic safety, with several publications on predicting pedestrian crashes, crash trends, and frequency and severity.

 Kockelman's publication record consists of more than 200 refereed publications.
 Kockelman has had papers published in multiple academic transportation journals, such as Transportation, Journal of Urban Planning and Development, Transportation Research, Transportation Research Record and the Journal of the Transportation Research Forum.
-According to Google Scholar (as of June 2020), her papers have been cited 22,788 times in scholarly publications.
+According to Google Scholar (as of May 2026), her papers have been cited 40,888 times in scholarly publications.

+Kockelman is the lead organizer of transportation's first annual carbon-free, cost-free conference called Bridging Transportation Researchers, currently in its eighth year.
+BTR seeks to bring researchers around the globe together each year while saving carbon and cost.

 Outside of academia, Kockelman's work has also been published via mainstream media outlets that include Texas Public Radio stations and magazines such as Mother Jones and Newsweek.